singhay/metricality/docs/Readme.md

 ## Metricality
-Realtime metrics recording app - [Live Demo](https://metricality-f7392.firebaseapp.com/) Metricality is a serverless app consists of two main components: Mobile and Web both using react Built out of frustation of outdated data states when the app goes offline!!
+Realtime metrics recording app - [Live Demo](https://metricality-f7392.firebaseapp.com/)

+Metricality is a serverless app consists of two main components: Mobile and Web both using reactJS

+Built out of frustation of outdated data states when the app goes offline!!

 ### Mobile